-It's not set to be released in New Zealand until mid-March, but people are already freaking out over the new horror mystery, The Witch.
+It's not set to be released in New Zealand until mid-March, but people are already freaking out over the new horror mystery,

 Even Kiwi pop star Lorde can't contain her excitement, calling the film "terrifying and disturbed" and urging horror fans to see it.

 Debuting in the US over the weekend, The Witch gained traction with scary movie fans and critics, earning an impressive 88 per cent approval rating by critics on Rotten Tomatoes.